LarsGab/EvidencePipeline/README.md

 # EvidencePipeline

-EvidencePipeline is a Nextflow workflow for generating high-confidece genes and genome annotation hints from extrinsic evidence.
+EvidencePipeline is a Nextflow workflow for generating high-confidence genes and genome annotation hints from extrinsic evidence.

 Three sources of extrinsic evidence can be provided:
 - Protein sequences
 - RNA-Seq short reads